andrius-siup/recipe-book/README.md

 ![Recipes](/images/responsive-design.png)

 # Project Summary
-This is a Recipe landing page, which was created for all people who love food and cooking and want to share it all world.
+This is a Recipe landing page, which was created for all people who love food, cooking, or want to share recipes all over the world.
-There is also can be a storage platform for your recipes collection and anytime you have access to your recipes.
+This page also can be a storage platform for your recipes collection in which you can have access to see anytime to your recipes.
-You don't need anymore your notes.
-We all now live with smartphones.
-The website is created a responsive design that is very handy to see recipes from mobile devices to tablets or larger screens.
-The inspiration comes from seeing like my wife trying to save the recipes by a screenshot or take notes and always lost somewhere.
+You will no longer need your notes.
+We all now live with smart devices, so your recipes always will be with you.
+The website is created in a responsive design that is very handy to see recipes from mobile devices to tablets or larger screens.
+The inspiration comes from seeing my wife trying to save the recipes by a screenshot or take notes and always lost it somewhere.
 Now she can simply add recipes through this website and save them.
 The website was created for educational purposes.

 # Contents